lionelmace/ibmcloud-labs/labs/Lab CloudFoundry - Deploy TODO web application/README.md

 1. Watch the Delivery Pipeline processing your commit and deploying a new version of your app.

-1. The TODO app contains API endpoints for PUT/GET/DELETE (create/retrieve/delete).
-To list the existing todos, you can simply open in a browser the page [https://mytodos.mybluemix.net/api/todos](https://mytodos.mybluemix.net/api/todos)

-1. To create a new todo using a tool such as curl, run the following command:
-    ```
-    curl -X PUT https://mytodos.mybluemix.net/api/todos -d text=newtodo
-    ```

 Congratulations!
 You completed this lab.
 You can get familiar with the application code content.

+# Step 13 - Leverage the API

+The TODO app contains API endpoints for PUT/GET/DELETE (create/retrieve/delete).

+1. To list the existing todos, you can simply open in a browser the page [https://[your-initials].mybluemix.net/api/todos](https://todo-[your-initials].mybluemix.net/api/todos)

+1. To create a new todo using a tool such as curl, run the following command after updating the url with your initials
+    ```
+    curl -X PUT https://todo-[your-initials].mybluemix.net/api/todos -d text=newtodo
+    ```

 ## Source code